Tietokilta/tikweb-cms/README.md

 npm run develop
 ```

+Go to the strapi admin panel at http://localhost:1337 and go to `Settings > Internationalization` and add `Finnish (fi)` as a locale.

 ## Admin panel config

 Whenever you change layout of the admin panel components, commit the changes to repo with